waskoIVI/waskoivi.github.io/_projects/2018-06-30-demo-project.md

 title: 'Demo Project'
 subtitle: 'This is a demo'
 date: 2018-06-30 00:00:00
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.<br /><br /><iframe allowtransparency="true" scrolling="no" frameborder="no" src="https://w.soundcloud.com/icon/?url=http%3A%2F%2Fsoundcloud.com%2Fundefined&color=orange_white&size=32" style="width: 32px; height: 32px;"></iframe>
+description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/demo/demo-square.jpg'
 ---